pranjalkalal/CEH-Exam-Preparation/Chapter 19: Cloud Computing.md

 **Key Takeaway**: Cloud computing provides various service and deployment models, each with unique responsibility areas, enabling flexibility and scalability for different needs.

 **Fog Computing**: It is distributed and independent digital environment in which application and data storage are between data source and cloud service.
-- act as intermediatry between h/w and remote server and also called intelligent gateway **Edge Computing**: it is distributed decentralized computing model in which data processing is performed close to the edge.
+   - act as intermediatry between h/w and remote server and also called intelligent gateway.

+**Edge Computing**: it is distributed decentralized computing model in which data processing is performed close to the edge.
    - helps in building automation systems

 # Container Technology
 - **Definition:** A container is a portable software package that includes everything needed to run an application, such as configuration files, libraries, and dependencies.
 This ensures consistency, scalability, and cost-effectiveness.